malramsay64/phd-thesis/05_Crystal_Melting/results.md

 One of the notable results of this thesis is that no crystallisation of any form has been observed.
-As a result of this the crystal structures for the trimer molecule have been found using an isopointal search algorithm [@Jennings2015] which finds the best packing of the shape.
+As a result the crystal structures for the trimer molecule have been found using an isopointal search algorithm [@Jennings2015] which finds the best hard sphere packing of the shape.
-It has been assumed that the structures resulting from the optimal packing of hard shapes will be closely related to the lowest energy structures of the molecules with the Lennard Jones potential.
+It is assumed that the optimal hard packing closely matches the crystal structure of the Lennard Jones potential.

-The best packed structures have the following potential energies
+Comparing the packing fraction of each structure with the resulting potential energy, [@tbl:potential_energy] the best packed structure (p2gg) has the lowest potential energy.
+The remaining structures, p2 and pg both have potential energies close to the p2gg structure meaning all structures are considered.

 Crystal| Packing Fraction |Potential Energy per Molecule (\num{10e-4})
 -------| ---------------- |-------------